“If this thing goes south, we’ll have to tie it off, roll it up, and hang it around Pam’s neck.”

 We easily sided with Bourne – because he was a guy struggling to recall his own identity.
 He spent three movies, three great movies, in this struggle.
 Since he couldn’t remember the details, we were in his shoes, because we didn’t know either.
 But with Jeremy Renner’s Aaron Cross – we don’t have the same care and concern.
 His agenda is to find his meds and not get killed while doing so.

 The film is lengthy.
 At times you’ll be lost.
 You will meet characters and have no idea who they are. you’ll be buried beneath a ton of jargon which won’t have any meaning to you – like cognitive degrade for one.

 Often there’s too much time between the action.
 Too much exposition.
-But for me the main flaw of the film that it wasn’t the least bit new or fresh.
+But for me, the main flaw of the film was that it wasn’t the least bit new or fresh.
 Simply – it was the old Bourne dressed up with new characters.

 Rooftop chases?
 Check.
 Stolen motorcycles.
 Check.
 Individuals either chasing or escaping through mazelike streets.
 Check, this one has that too.
 Whether their names were Bourne or Cross, or Nicky Parsons or Marta Shearing, each of them are in a life or death race to find each other or avoid the implacable enemy assassins like Desh or Larx who stalks them.
 All the while, the local cops are failing in their chase attempts too.

 Directed by Tony Gilroy who had the writing credits for the first three Bourne films, this one isn’t bad or terribly flawed.
 I think it just isn’t as good as what came before.
 And that has to do with the construction of the story rather than the visuals or even the action.
 The last set piece was far too long, and ended much too abruptly.